 It’s also worth noting that some Shopify stores are set up to bypass the cart page entirely and direct users to the first checkout page automatically.

-If you have Apple Pay, Amazon Payments or PayPal enabled, Shopify places branded buttons near the top of the first page in the checkout process.
+If you have the Express Checkout buttons enabled: Apple Pay, Shop Pay, Google Pay, Amazon Payments or PayPal, Shopify places branded buttons near the top of the first page in the checkout process.

 However, if your customer prefers to pay with a credit card, it is sometimes difficult for them to tell that this is possible — and they may abandon the checkout assuming, often incorrectly, that you only accept the payment methods shown here.